percona/pmm/doc/source/qan.rst

 ================================================================================

 Click one of the queries to zoom it in.
-QAN displays detailed information about the query in the :term:`query metrics summary table` below the :term:`query summary table`.
+QAN displays detailed information about the query in the :ref:`Query Metrics Summary Table <Query-Metrics-Summary-Table>` below the :ref:`Query Summary Table <Query-Summary-Table>`.
 The detailed information includes the query type specific metrics.
 It also contains details about the database and tables which are used in the query.

 .. figure:: .res/graphics/png/qan.query-metrics.1.png